DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/plugin_dev_guide.md

 Plugins are generated from a plugin definition.
 Just as we model the AaC language with AaC, we also model plugins with AaC.
 A plugin allows you to create the following:

 - `commands`:  Commands are new command line interface (CLI) commands that can be executed by the user.
 The `gen-project` and `gen-plugin` commands described here are examples of commands.
-- `context_constraints`:  Context constraints are constraints that are executed against the entire AaC model `LanguageContext`.
-These constraints are executed after the AaC model is loaded and provide a way to check cross-cutting items within the model.
+- `context_constraints`:  Context constraints are constraints that are executed against the entire AaC `LanguageContext`.
+These constraints are executed after the AaC content is loaded and provide a way to check cross-cutting items within the model.
-- `schema_constraints`:  Schema constraints are constraints that are executed against each `schema` in the AaC model.
-These constraints are executed after the AaC model is loaded and context constraints are run, providing a way to check each `schema` in the model.
+- `schema_constraints`:  Schema constraints are constraints that are executed against each `schema`.
+These constraints are executed after the AaC content is loaded and context constraints are run, providing a way to check each `schema` in the system.
-- `primitive_constraints`:  Primitive constraints are constraints that are executed against each `primitive` in the AaC model.
-These constraints are executed after the AaC model is loaded and context constraints and schema constraints are run, providing a way to check each `primitive` in the model.
+- `primitive_constraints`:  Primitive constraints are constraints that are executed against each `primitive`.
+These constraints are executed after the AaC content is loaded and context constraints and schema constraints are run, providing a way to check each `primitive` in the system.

 You have the flexibility to organize your plugins as you see fit.
 Our preference has been to create a `plugins/` folder in your project and place your plugins in separate sub-folders to keep things organized.
 There is an expectation (or perhaps a constraint, depending on your perspective) related to file names.
 Your plugin's code will be generated in a folder that aligns with the package and plugin name.
 For example if your plugin has a package of `aac_example.my_plugin` and is named `My Plugin`, then code will go into the `./src/aac_example/my_plugin` folder and will expect to find the plugin model named `my_plugin.aac` there.